Ryssia/Ryssia/README.md

 <div>
   ### Hi there 👋

-  ### My name is Matheus Hennel
+  ### My name is Ryssia Elias

   - 📕 I am currently studying Systems Analysis and Development at IFPR.
-  - 🖋 I am currently learning Java, JavaScript.
+  - 🖋 I am learning Java.
-  - 🎨 Basic knowledge in HTML,CSS and C.
+  - 🎨 Basic knowledge in C and JAVA.
-  - 📧 Contact me: matheushennel123@gmail.com
+  - 📧 How to reach me: ryssia.elias@gmail.com
+  - 😄 Pronouns: her/she

  </div>